 |Family Travel Files Ezine Family Vacations Resource

 Two dads, one idea - to facilitate remarkable family vacations enabling parents to share rewarding and often illuminating experiences with their children.
-The Quivertree family vacation menu currently includes France, Spain, Turkey, India, Thailand, Vietnam, Laos, Cambodia, Israel, Jordan, Morocco, Columbia, Guatemala, and Southern Africa.
+The Quivertree family vacation menu currently includes Colombia, Costa Rica, Ecuador, Guatemala, Peru, Italy, Spain, Turkey, the Balkans, India, Morocco, Southern Africa, China, Thailand, Vietnam, Cambodia & Laos and New Zealand.

 Here's the scoop.
 Quivertree offers family vacation planning to destinations most of which are not found on the family vacation radar screen.
 Described by Philip Nurick as places overlooked, some of them fit in the edgy category.
-How about Columbia, Guatemala, or India?
-They don’t do England or Costa Rica.
+How about Colombia, Guatemala, or India?
+They don’t do England or France right now.
 After speaking with Philip about the company’s philosophies and goals it is obvious to me that working with Quivertree is like having a friend in the business – the family travel business.

 Quivertree was founded by two brothers Gideon and Philip Nurick, originally from South Africa.
 They are truly citizens of the world and seem to be nurturing citizens of the world through their own family travel junkets.
 They are masters of family travel to places on the planet not normally found on the popular family travel list.
 The Nuricks know from their own family travel that most adults want a vacation that is worthwhile and memorable, yet enjoyable - meaning fun for the children and fun for adults.
 Like the remarkable quivertree which is the company’s symbol, the company provides unique and memorable ways for families to experience the world together – one trip at a time.